Jack Murray (racing driver): Motor sport

 As Murray and Evan Green were preparing to compete in the London to Sydney marathon later that year, the question was: ‘How could two rally tested veterans best prepare for days and nights of endless driving?’
 Clearly, the answer was: ‘Spend days and nights endlessly driving.
 But why not make it interesting, and race a plane as well?’
 Another adventure lay ahead.

 At noon on Friday 26 April 1968, Jack and Evan set off from Essendon Airport, Melbourne, to race a Morris 1100 cc ‘S’ against a light plane around Australia.
 The boys drove day and night, living in the car, and managed to circumnavigate the continent in eight days and six hours, covering around 10,000 miles (16,000 km) in 197 hours and 40 minutes.

 The details are a testament to both Jack's and Evan's endurance and ability to spend many hours behind the wheel.
-The tachograph showed 192 hours 45 minutes, which included 22 hours 15 minutes of breaks (12 per cent of time), covering 9,682 miles (15,581 km) with an average speed of 91 km/h (if taken on actual driving time) or 80 km/h on average overall.
+The tachograph showed 192 hours 45 minutes, which included 22 hours 15 minutes of breaks (12 percent of time), covering 9,682 miles (15,581 km) with an average speed of 91 km/h (if taken on actual driving time) or 80 km/h on average overall.
 Top speed between Norseman and Carnarvon reached 82 mph (132 km/h).

 The light plane was restricted to flying during the day only.
 The plane was restricted to eight hours a day as neither pilot was licensed to fly at night.
 The car crossed the finish line in Melbourne only eight hours after the plane.